 I have observed and photographed a pair of Barred Owl Fledglings for several weeks (July 2018) at the Sequoyah National Wildlife Refuge in Oklahoma.
-This pair is in an area that’s called Miner’s Cove.
-I am able to sit in my pickup on the side of the road to photograph them and the parents.
-The Barred Owl parents catch crayfish from the water to feed the Fledglings.
-I was unable to get photos of them being fed.
+This pair is in an area called Miner’s Cove.
+I am able to sit in my pickup on the side of the road to photograph them and their parents.
+The Barred Owl parents catch crayfish from the water to feed the Fledglings, but I was unable to get photos of them being fed.

-This area has lots of crayfish and the adult Barred Owls will fly over the pool of water and pluck crayfish from it.
-I have tried many times to photograph this but I have been unsuccessful.
-They are in the willow trees and when they spot a crayfish they will quickly fly down and grab the crayfish.
+This area has lots of crayfish, and the adult Barred Owls will fly over the pool of water and pluck crayfish from it.
+I have tried many times to photograph this, but I have been unsuccessful.
+They are in the willow trees, and when they spot a crayfish, they will quickly fly down and grab it.

-This is a small area and most of the time I am unable to get on the Owl quick enough.
-One of my main problems is that when they are catching crayfish it is in low light.
-I need to be able to shoot at a high shutter speed to catch the action and I am not able to do this in this area at that time of day.
+This is a small area, and most of the time, I am unable to get on the Owl quickly enough.
+One of my main problems is that when they are catching crayfish, it is in low light.
+I need to be able to shoot at a high shutter speed to catch the action, and I am not able to do this in this area at that time of day.
 I will keep trying!

-A Canon EOS 7D Mark II camera with a Canon EF 100 – 400 mm f/4.5-5.6L IS II lens with a EF 1.4X III extender attached.
-The camera and lens were resting on a bean bag draped over the open window of my pickup.
+I used a Canon EOS 7D Mark II camera with a Canon EF 100 – 400 mm f/4.5-5.6L IS II lens with an EF 1.4X III extender attached.
+The camera and lens were resting on a beanbag draped over the open window of my pickup.